zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.sklearn.base.md

 Initialize the base class with common attributes used in all estimators.

 An underscore "\_" is appended to attributes that were created while fitting the model.
-This is done in order to follow Scikit-Learn's standard format.
+This is done in order to follow scikit-Learn's standard format.
 More information available in their documentation: https://scikit-learn.org/stable/developers/develop.html#:~:text=Estimated%20Attributes%C2%B6

 ______________________________________________________________________